Cheltenham Festival Betting Guide

 Cheltenham Day 1 - Champion Day

-The first day of the festival known as Champions day takes in name from the Champion Hurdles, the headline event on the card.
-The day starts with the Supreme Novices’ Hurdle a two-mile Grade 1 contest which typically draws a large cheer from the crowded referred to as the “Cheltenham Roar”.
-The day continues with the Arkle Challenge Trophy and the Festival Handicap Chase before the Champion Hurdles.
+The first day of the festival known as Champions day takes its name from the Champion Hurdle, the headline event on the card.
+The day starts with the Supreme Novices’ Hurdle a two-mile Grade 1 contest which typically draws a large cheer from the crowd referred to as the “Cheltenham Roar”.
+The day continues with the Arkle Challenge Trophy and the Festival Handicap Chase before the Champion Hurdle.

 Due to the high level of competition on display at the festival, the races are typically close to call resulting in great odds at the bookmakers.
-At Goodwin Racing this is no different, we offer exclusive odds to our customers for the Cheltenham festival register now to find out more.
+At Goodwin Racing this is no different, we offer 1/4 odds a place every race to our customers for the Cheltenham festival register now to find out more.

 Cheltenham Day 2 - Ladies Day

-Wednesday at Cheltenham Festival is known as Ladies Day and draws crowds dressed in their finest attire.
+Wednesday at Cheltenham Festival is known as Ladies Day and would normally draw crowds dressed in their finest attire.
 Ladies Day isn’t just a social event to be seen at the day is also packed with competitive races and fantastic betting odds.

-The headlining race of the day “Queen Mother Champion Steeple Chase” was named after the Queen Elizabeth The Queen Mother, to celebrate her 80th Birthday.
+The headlining race of the day “Queen Mother Champion Steeple Chase” was named after the Queen Mother, to celebrate her 80th Birthday.
 Her Majesty was an avid supporter of the sport so naming the race after she is a fitting tribute.

-The Thursday of the festival land on Saint Patrick’s Day and is a celebration of all the Irish owners, trainer, jockeys and horses that make the sport the what it is.
+The Thursday of the festival lands on Saint Patrick’s Day and is a celebration of all the Irish owners, trainers, jockeys and horses that make the sport the what it is.
 The headline race for the day is The Stayers’ Hurdle which typically produces one of the most memorable races of the week.

 Cheltenham Day 4 - Gold Cup Day

 Friday marks the final day of the festival and hosts the signature contest of the event, The Cheltenham Gold Cup.
-The race is notably longer in distance than other races at the festival clocking in at 3 miles 2 furlongs and 70 yards, or 5,294 m. and includes 22 fences.
+The race is one of the longer distance races at the festival clocking in at 3 miles 2 furlongs and 70 yards, or 5,294 m. and includes 22 fences.
 The steeplechase is the most prestigious National Hunt event of the year and boasts the largest prize fund for a non-handicap chase in Britain, with 2019 race offering £625,000.

-The Gold Cup race draws the larger crowed and TV audience of the weekend along with the largest bets of the festival.
-This competition drives some fanatics offers for the those betting so it isn’t one to miss.
+The Gold Cup race draws the larger crowd and TV audience of the weekend along with the largest bets of the festival, so it isn’t one to miss.

 After the dust has settled on the Gold Cup race, amateur riders are given an opportunity to race at Gold Cup distance in The Foxhunter Chase.
-This markets the final large races for betting and then it’s on to ante-post betting market ahead of next years race.
+This marks the final large races for betting and then it’s on to ante-post betting markets ahead of next years race.